 International students must be competent in the use of the English language; therefore, college-level reading, speaking, and writing of the English language are necessary.
-Admission requirements include the following: completed admission application, non-refundable application fee, documentation of TOEFL (Test of English as a Foreign Language) or the Michigan Test of Language Competency, academic record with official evaluation of foreign education credentials, completed Certificate of Financial Responsibility, and documentation of available funds.
+Admission requirements include the following: completed admission application, non-refundable application fee, documentation of satisfactory scores on either TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System), academic record with official evaluation of foreign education credentials, completed Certificate of Financial Responsibility, and documentation of available funds.